-At 31 March 2020 the carbon emissions provision recognises the obligation to surrender allowances to the Environment Agency under the European Union Emissions Trading Scheme in respect of the 2019 calendar year and the first three months of the 2020 calendar year.
-The surrender in respect of the 2018 calendar year took place in March 2019.
-The deadlines for surrendering allowances in respect of the 2019 and 2020 calendar years are 30 April 2020 and 30 April 2021 respectively.
+At 31 March 2021 the carbon emissions provision recognises the obligation to surrender allowances to the Environment Agency under the European Union Emissions Trading Scheme in respect of the 2020 calendar year and under the UK Emissions Trading Scheme in respect of the first three months of the 2021 calendar year.
+The surrender in respect of the 2019 calendar year took place in April 2020.
+The deadlines for surrendering allowances in respect of the 2020 and 2021 calendar years are 30 April 2021 and 30 April 2022 respectively.

-25 Other current and non-current financial assets and liabilities a) Other financial assets
+24 Other current and non-current financial assets and liabilities